 In 1992 Peter Habberton was appointed as Principal, and in 1993 the Junior Primary School opened, based in the Farmhouse and led by Jacquie Habberton in her role as HOD.
 Deni Hornsey was appointed HOD of the Foundation Phase in 2002, Head of Pre-Primary in 2007 and then in 2016, Foundation Phase Headmistress.
 Hilton Stander joined as Primary School Headmaster the following year, followed by Greg Brooks in 1999, Nigel Sloane in 2005, and Barbara Taljard in 2009 and Gary Balarin (Senior Primary Headmaster) in 2021.
 Much expansion in terms of buildings and other facilities took place and, thanks to the generosity of Peter Savory, the Robin Savory Pavilion was erected above the Savory Field.
 The Ken Mackenzie Centre was also built on the other side of Savory Field, thanks to the Ken Mackenzie Foundation.
-The boarding facility closed at the end of 2002 due to a significant drop in demand, and the rooms which became available as a result, were converted to offices and specialist classrooms.
+The boarding facility closed at the end of 2002 due to a significant drop in demand, and the rooms which became available as a result were converted to offices and specialist classrooms.
 In 2002 Shane Cuthbertson followed Peter Habberton as Principal.
 In 2009, due to restructuring in the High School, Shane retained his position as Executive Principal of the whole school, and Allan Chandler, Senior Master at the time, was appointed as Headmaster of the High School.
 After 20 years of dedicated service to TMC, Allan Chandler retired at the end of 2015.
-Dave Wiggett took over the reigns as High School Headmaster at the start of 2016.
+Dave Wiggett took over the reins as High School Headmaster at the start of 2016.
 In the same year, as a result of additional classrooms and demands on the Primary School, it was separated into a Foundation Phase led by Deni Hornsey, while the Senior Primary remained under Barbara Taljard.
 Both Mrs Taljard and Mrs Hornsey retired in 2020.
 Mrs Anny Breedt was then appointed Foundation Phase Headmistress, begining her role in January 2021, while Mr Balarin who had already served as Deputy Head: Senior Primary, was appointed Headmaster: Senior Primary beginning his role in January 2021.